On the global homotopy theory of symmetric monoidal categories: Introduction

 \subsection{\texorpdfstring{$\bm G$}{G}-global homotopy theory}

-We will actually prove Theorems~\ref{thm:perm-vs-par-sum-cat} and~\ref{thm:par-sum-cat-vs-sset} in greater generality in this article: namely, we allow an additional discrete, but possibly infinite group $G$ to act everywhere, and we consider the resulting categories of $G$-objects with respect to so-called \emph{$G$-global weak equivalences}, which for $G=1$ recovers the previous definitions.
+In this article we will actually prove Theorems~\ref{thm:perm-vs-par-sum-cat} and~\ref{thm:par-sum-cat-vs-sset} in greater generality: namely, we allow an additional discrete, but possibly infinite group $G$ to act everywhere, and we consider the resulting categories of $G$-objects with respect to so-called \emph{$G$-global weak equivalences}, which for $G=1$ recovers the previous definitions.

 However, for general $G$, the $G$-global weak equivalences are typically finer than the underlying global weak equivalences, and they are in particular fine enough to recover the usual $G$-equivariant information when $G$ is finite.
-More precisely, Shimakawa's equivariant $K$-theory is invariant under $G$-global weak equivalences, so that the $G$-global versions of Theorems~\ref{thm:perm-vs-par-sum-cat} and~\ref{thm:par-sum-cat-vs-sset} provide structural information about the equivariant algebraic $K$-theory of symmetric monoidal categories with suitable $G$-actions.
+More precisely, Shimakawa's equivariant $K$-theory is invariant under $G$-global weak equivalences,{ 0pt plus 2pt} so{ 0pt plus 2pt} that{ 0pt plus 2pt} the{ 0pt plus 2pt} $G$-global{ 0pt plus 2pt} versions{ 0pt plus 2pt} of{ 0pt plus 2pt} Theorems~\ref{thm:perm-vs-par-sum-cat}{ 0pt plus 2pt} and~\ref{thm:par-sum-cat-vs-sset}{ 0pt plus 2pt} provide structural information about the equivariant algebraic $K$-theory of symmetric monoidal categories with suitable $G$-actions.
 We study $G$-global homotopy theory systematically in \cite{g-global}, where we in particular use these generalizations to prove $G$-equivariant versions of Thomason's and Mandell's results.